Estuary

 Why ETL Tools Are Critical for Salesforce

 Salesforce is the system of record for customer interactions, but by itself it has limitations.
-Its built-in reporting works well for campaign-level insights, yet it struggles when teams need to combine Salesforce data with information from marketing, finance, or product systems.
+It's built-in reporting works well for campaign-level insights, yet it struggles when teams need to combine Salesforce data with information from marketing, finance, or product systems.

 ETL tools extend Salesforce by making it easier to: